camunda/camunda-bpm-examples/process-engine-plugin/failed-job-retry-profile/README.md

 If you are impatient, just have a look at the [unit test][3].

 In this example, the unit test triggers the process engine to deploy and parse the BPMN Process Model.
 The Process Engine BPMN Parser parses the process definition.
-The Failed Job Retry Profile Parse Listener additionally parses the service task to the BPMN Parser and adds failed job retry configuration according to the defined profile.
+The Failed Job Retry Profile Parse Listener additionally parses the service task to the BPMN Parser and adds a failed job retry configuration according to the defined profile.

-After that, the process engine starts the process instance and invokes the `execute()`-method provided by the `Java Delegate` implementation.
-When the service task fails, the process engine retries the job according the failed job retry configuration.
+After that, the process engine starts the process instance and invokes the `execute()` method provided by the `Java Delegate` implementation.
+When the service task fails, the process engine retries the job according to the failed job retry configuration.

 ## How to use it?

 1. Checkout the project with Git
 2. Import the project into your IDE
-3. Inspect the sources and run the unit test.
+3. Inspect the sources and run the unit test in your IDE or with Maven: `mvn clean verify`
+4. You should expect that all test cases pass.

 [1]: docs/retry-example.JPG
 [2]: docs/extension-property.JPG